 Listen, if you go by the old armory, be sure and check out the State Capitol building, just down the road.
 The Capitol Restoration Project has been working for over a year now, cleaning and restoring the Capitol’s limestone façade while working on improvements inside.
 If you’ve ever entered the Capitol Building through the west entrance, be sure and take a look now.
 The first-floor hall from the entrance has been widened by at least twenty feet and finished in polished marble.
 It’s breath-taking.

 Once you see the restored capitol you may decide you want to work for the state.
-The Human Resources Management division manages the HR functions formally known as OPM.
+The Human Capital Management division manages the HR functions formerly known as OPM.
 HCM announces and processes openings with the state and then provides training and development for state employees.
 Thousands of applications are processed each year and each applicant hired becomes an employee with a need for payroll, benefits…and a place to sit.
 That’s up to CAM to find them a chair.

 New employees will need health insurance.
 They may choose one of the insurance plans provided by the Employee Group Insurance Division.
 EGID also administers dental and insurance plans for state employees as well as retirees.
 EGID worked with pharmacy companies to lower costs by 40 million dollars.

 Information Services is all about technology but it exists to make everyone’s job easier, more efficient.
 Best practices in digital services are projected to render many millions of dollars’ savings to Oklahoma citizens.

 We’ve done a lot, but we’re just getting started.
 There’s lots of hard work left to do.
 You’ll see.
 Just watch what we can do.